weaviate-tutorials/weaviate-pydantic-ai-workshop/README.md

 - `step6_final_chatbot.py` - Putting it all together
 - Agent that can:
   - Answer questions from Weaviate documentation
-  - Make intelligent decisions about when to escalate further (human support / file a GitHub issue)
+  - Make intelligent decisions about when to escalate further (e.g. contact human support)

 **Demo:** Run the complete chatbot end-to-end